 And the exchange rates on offer tends to improve the more money you send.

 Our research found that the exchange rate margin charged by the big four US banks ranged between 4% and 5.5%.

 It’s hard to be any more specific because the US banks will adjust the rate depending on your exact amount.

 But it stands to reason that the banks will find it difficult to compete with money transfer specialists.

 Banks have operating costs that run into the billions.
 Therefore, it won’t come as a surprise that you can find better exchange rates from the money transfer specialists.

-I would encourage you to carry out a cost comparison.
+I would encourage you to carry out a cost comparison before using a bank.

-One other thing to note is that I’ve spoken to plenty of customers that have found the big banks difficult to deal with.
+Another thing to note is that a lot of people find the big banks difficult to deal with.

-As money transfer companies are focused on international payments, they are usually more efficient at getting the job done in a quick and painless way.
+As money transfer companies are focused only on international transfers, they tend to be a lot better at getting the job done efficiently and keeping their customers happy.

 Beware of daily limits imposed by US banks